 When I was planning my trip to Iceland, the only entry requirement was a COVID-19 test at the Keflavik Airport.
 The price was around EUR 100, but it was a fairly uncomplicated procedure.
 Unfortunately, in the meantime, the Icelandic authorities have decided to make the life of travellers much more difficult.

-From 19th August 2020, new regulations have come into force, so currently all people entering Iceland must do two COVID-19 tests and a 5-day quarantine/isolation between them.
+From 19th August 2020, new regulations have come into force, so currently, all people entering Iceland must do two COVID-19 tests and a 5-day quarantine/isolation between them.
 Because the regulations are very new, the rules are constantly updated and as a result, it’s hard to find reliable information.

 Nevertheless, together with a group of friends, we decided to take the risk and fly to Iceland 4 days earlier than planned, in order to do the quarantine in Reykjavik.
-How does the two tests and the quarantine in Iceland look like in practice?
+How do the two tests and the quarantine in Iceland look like in practice?
 I described step by step the whole process that we went through.

 1. Filling out the form and paying for the COVID-19 tests

-Since the outbreak of COVID-19 virus, many countries have introduced special forms which have to be filled out before entering a given country.
+Since the outbreak of the COVID-19 virus, many countries have introduced special forms which have to be filled out before entering a given country.
 This also applies to Iceland.
-Therefore, shortly before departure (at earliest 72 hours before), you need to fill out a form, which is available here: https://visit.covid.is/.
+Therefore, shortly before departure (at the earliest 72 hours before), you need to fill out a form, which is available here: https://visit.covid.is/.
 It requires your personal data, information about the place of quarantine and a statement about your health.